gseguinbourgeois/cakemail/README.md

 We will be looking at your understanding of HTTP (correctly formatted requests and responses, response codes, methods, headers etc).

 ####Performance
-Your API shouldn't be unnessecarily slow, and shouldn't be over optimized.
+Your API shouldn't be unnecessarily slow, and shouldn't be over optimized.
 We're not going to measure execution speed, but we will be looking at how your design decisions could impact performance.

 ####Security
 You need to keep security in mind.
 No one should be able to compromise it, not even it's one and only user.